Usages of standard dashboard nodes¶

 Industrial IoT is not responsible for the complex dashboard nodes adopted from third party like Vega, Heat map, etc. For more information about the third party dashboard nodes, refer to their official websites.

-The node will generate a message with payload and topic defined in node settings.
+The "button" node will generate a message with payload and topic defined in node settings.
 By default, the button sends a string with message id as payload.
 Clicking the button results in generating the message loaded in the payload.

 You can customize the dropdown menu by editing the node properties.
 The "options" field in the node properties allows you to add the required options to design the dropdown menu.
+The following graphic shows the output of dashboard node in the dashoard window.

-The switch node returns any kind of value (string/ number/ boolean/ json) when it changes state.
+The "switch" node returns any kind of value (string/ number/ boolean/ json) when it changes state.

-You can set the value of the horizontal slider by sending a message to the node.
+The "slider" node allows you to set the value of the horizontal slider by sending a message to the node.
 You can react to a user's change to a slider by listening to the output message of the slider node.
 In order to both set the value and react to the new value, you can select "If msg arrives on input, pass through to output" in the node properties.
 A slider is defined in terms of the following parameters:

 - A minimum value